Nani1345/memory-game/README.md

 ## Future Enhancements
 * Adding animation.
 * Add a time limit for the selection.
 If the player does not click any box within the limit time, the game will automatically jump to the next round.
 * Adding more game options according the difficulty of the game.

+## Acknowledgement
+* Pexels
+* DEV